TumenSan/go-test-task/README.md

 2. Clone the repository and navigate to the project directory.
 3. Run `go run main.go`.
 4. The server will start on `http://localhost:8080`.

+## Database
+The application uses PostgreSQL to persist data.
+A file named `transactions.db` is created to store wallets and transactions.

+## Dependencies
+- `github.com/lib/pq` - PostgreSQL driver.